LaunchCode-Education-Archived/csharp-web-development/src/chapters/unit-testing/exercises.rst

 #.
 We need to refactor ``Car`` to throw an exception when too much
    gas is added to the tank.
-Find the ``AddGas()`` method and modify it by adding the following code in the appropriate place
+Find the ``AddGas()`` method and modify it by adding the following code in the appropriate place.

    .. sourcecode:: csharp